artsy/energy-legacy/README.md

 Get setup [here](docs/getting_started.md).
 Further documentation can be found in the [documentation folder](docs#readme) and in [the OSS announcement](http://artsy.github.io/blog/2015/08/06/open-sourcing-energy/).

+Folio specific [Trello board](https://trello.com/b/95qNlO03/partner-success-revenue-near-term-roadmap) - you can use "Filter Cards" to just show Folio.

 ### OSS Quick Start

 Want to get the app running as an OSS project?
 Run this in your shell: